Accelerated inference of microlensed gravitational waves with machine learning: Introduction

-Given the inevitability of lensed signals within the growing data volume, the challenges of WO computations, and the complexity of traditional analysis, we are motivated to develop a machine learning (ML) framework for fast and accurate parameter estimation of lensed GW signals.
-Traditional Bayesian inference methods, such as nested sampling \cite{Skilling:2006gxv, Speagle:2019ivv, Ashton:2018jfp}, are computationally expensive and often prohibitively time-consuming for large data sets.
-Deep learning techniques have emerged as a powerful alternative, enabling rapid and efficient parameter estimation in GWs analyses \cite{Santoliquido:2025lot,Qin:2025mvj}.
-Recent studies, have also explored ML-based inference for GW lensing parameters using various methodologies, pursuing similar objectives to this work.
-Examples include the use of conditional variational autoencoders~\cite{Bada-Nerin:2024wkn}, normalising flows for stochastic lensing ~\cite{Su:2025xry}.
-While preliminary, our approach demonstrates the potential for extending ML-based inference to real data in future GWs analyses.
+Given the inevitability of lensed signals within the growing data volume, the challenges of WO computations, and the complexity of traditional analysis, we are motivated to develop a machine learning framework for fast and accurate PE of lensed GW signals.
+Traditional Bayesian inference methods, such as nested sampling~\cite{Skilling:2006gxv, Speagle:2019ivv, Ashton:2018jfp}, are computationally expensive and often prohibitively time consuming for large datasets.
+Deep learning techniques have emerged as a powerful alternative, enabling rapid and efficient PE in GWs analyses~\cite{Santoliquido:2025lot,Qin:2025mvj}.
+Recent studies have also explored machine-learning-based inference for GW lensing parameters using various methodologies, pursuing similar objectives to this work.
+Examples include the use of conditional variational autoencoders~\cite{Bada-Nerin:2024wkn}, normalizing flows for stochastic lensing ~\cite{Su:2025xry}.
+While preliminary, our approach demonstrates the potential for extending machine-learning-based microlensing inference to real data in future GW analyses.

-In this study, we model lensing effects on GW signals by computing the amplification factor using \glow{} (\emph{Gravitational Lensing of Waves}) \cite{Villarrubia-Rojo:2024xcj}, a precise and flexible code that calculates frequency-dependent amplification for general lens configurations.
-Parameter inference is then performed using the DINGO (\emph{Deep INference for Gravitational-wave Observations}) framework \cite{Dax:2021tsq, Green:2020hst, Green:2020dnx, Dax:2022pxd}.
-DINGO has been reviewed by the LVK collaboration, used for eccentricity estimates \cite{Gupte:2024jfe}, and extended to work on binary neutron star systems \cite{Dax:2024mcn}.
-Recently, it has also been applied to overlapping GW signals \cite{hu2025hierarchicalsubtractionneuraldensity}.
+In this study, we model lensing effects on GW signals by computing the amplification factor using Gravitational Lensing of Waves (\glow{}), a precise and flexible code that calculates frequency-dependent amplification for general lens configurations.
+PE is then performed using the Deep Inference for Gravitational-wave Observations (DINGO) framework~\cite{Dax:2021tsq, Green:2020hst, Green:2020dnx, Dax:2022pxd}.
+DINGO has been reviewed by the LIGO-Virgo-KAGRA (LVK) Collaboration, used for eccentricity estimates~\cite{Gupte:2024jfe}, and extended to work on binary neutron star systems~\cite{Dax:2024mcn}.
+Recently, it has also been applied to overlapping GW signals~\cite{hu2025hierarchicalsubtractionneuraldensity}.

 The paper is organised as follows.
 In Sec.~\ref{sec:form} we introduce the gravitational lensing of GWs.
-In Sec.~\ref{sec:Bayes_theory} we address the Bayesian parameter estimation methods, while in Sec.~\ref{sec:dingo} we review DINGO framework, and mention our train setup in Sec.~\ref{sec:train}.
+In Sec.~\ref{sec:Bayes_theory} we address the Bayesian PE methods, while in Sec.~\ref{sec:dingo} we review the DINGO framework and mention our train setup in Sec.~\ref{sec:train}.
 In Sec.~\ref{sec:results} we present our results and provide conclusions in Sec.~\ref{sec:concl}.